as6325400/Qart/README.md

 ### Qart

 1. **Create Object**
-    To create an object where the constructor takes a string that you want to encode
+    To create an object where the constructor takes a string or numpy array that you want to encode

     ```py
     from Qart import Qart
     Qr = Qart("Accepted")
     ```